veitveit/IS_Benchmarking/README.md

 - [ ] __Dockerfile__ Installations instructions for all tools with automatic inclusion of conda packages
 - [ ] __data__ Folder with simple example data set to test the workflow
 - [ ] __conf__ Folder with configuration files for testing and execution
+- [ ] __README.md__ Detailed description of parameter files and how to run the workflow on our data set.
+Include details about source of data and database.
+Please also include other options (e.g. command line options/flags) necessary to run the workflow

 #### Content of Result folder
-- [ ] __Result files__ for identified and quantified peptides and proteins, preferably in the form of a table
+- [ ] __Result files__ from each lab for identified and quantified peptides and proteins, preferably in the form of a table.
+Please change the name of the files to _WorkflowName_Lab_originalfilename_
-- [ ] __Parameter files__ for running the workflow on the data set (please also include details about source of data and database).
-Please also include other options (e.g. command line options/flags) necessary to run the workflow
+- [ ] __Parameter files__ for running the workflow on the data set
-- [ ] __Performance report__ (TODO) E.g. execution time on defined architecture, ...
+- [ ] __Performance report__ (TODO: details) E.g. execution time on defined architecture, ...